marley408/url-shortener/README.md

 1. Clone repo
 2. Run npm install
 3. Create Mongo DB Atlas cluster
-   i.
-Create user and set password and add IP address ii.
-Navigate to default.json file and replace your new mongoURI with current mongoURI iii.
-Enter your password into the mongoURI
+   1. Create user and set password and add IP address
+   2. Navigate to default.json file and replace your new mongoURI with current mongoURI
+   3. Enter your password into the mongoURI
 4. Run command: npm run dev (This will run Concurrently and nodemon on both client and server)

 ## Technologies: